Local environmental plans

 Check what you can do/build on your land

-Land-use tables in the LEPs outline what development is permitted without consent, what uses need development consent and what is prohibited.
+The land-use table in the LEP outlines what development is allowed without consent, what isn't allowed, and what uses need development consent.

 Exempt and complying development